Sanity Simulations for Saliency Methods: Abstract

 \section{Abstract}

-Saliency methods are a popular class of feature attribution explanations that aim to capture a model's predictive reasoning by identifying ``important'' pixels in an input image.
-However, the development and adoption of these methods is currently hindered by the lack of access to ground-truth model reasoning, which prevents accurate evaluation.
-In this work, we design a synthetic evaluation framework, \NAME{}, that allows us to perform ground-truth-based evaluation while controlling the complexity of the model's reasoning.
-Experimentally, \NAME{} reveals significant limitations in existing saliency methods, especially given the relative simplicity of its synthetic evaluation tasks.
-Consequently, \NAME{} represents a useful tool for the development of new saliency methods.
+Saliency methods are a popular class of feature attribution explanation methods that aim to capture a model's predictive reasoning by identifying ``important'' pixels in an input image.
+However, the development and adoption of these methods are hindered by the lack of access to ground-truth model reasoning, which prevents accurate evaluation.
+In this work, we design a synthetic benchmarking framework, \NAME{}, that allows us to perform ground-truth-based evaluation while controlling the complexity of the model's reasoning.
+Experimentally, \NAME{} reveals significant limitations in existing saliency methods and, as a result, represents a useful tool for the development of new saliency methods.